ncase/blog/src/posts/signal-boosts-nov-2024.md

 <u>My quick review</u>: Honestly the plot's straightforward & predictable, and not exactly subtle about its themes of sexism in industry + obsession with youth/fame + self-sabotaging self-loathing.
 But, I have a high tolerance for camp (*loved* Rocky Horror), and this film happened to hit me at the *exact* moment I needed to confront my insecurities that I'm too old & I'll be replaced with someone younger.

 Because, yeah, I *am* being silly.
-Tolkien wrote Lord of the Rings in his 40's, Andrew Wiles proved Fermat's Last Theorem between age 36 to 41.
-Sure, my probability of doing great research gets *lower* over time, but it's not zero.
+Tolkien was 45 when he started writing The Lord of the Rings, Andrew Wiles proved Fermat's Last Theorem between age 36 to 41.
+Sure, my probability of doing great work gets *lower* over time, but it's not zero.

 Also, the fact this movie features Demi Moore, who's still smokin' hot at age 62, makes this a movie that *disproves its own premise*, in a good way!
 You *can* age with confidence & style.